-Glee for iPhone review
+Glee for iPhone full review

 The Glee app is essentially a karaoke kit that lets you sing the lead vocals on songs straight from the hit TV series.
 But it comes with a twist that more karaoke bars should consider: automatic pitch-correction and harmonisation.